15 Best Ways Personalizing Your Brand For Your Business

 Branding is all about giving the right pieces.
 Companies do not make their brand; their audience does.
 Companies only provide the pieces their audience uses.

 Faced with competitive pressure, brands imitate.
-The key to branding is finding out who you are and be more of it.
+The key to branding is finding out who you are and being more of it.

 “Building a strong brand comes from paying attention to all those details that make up the whole experience for users. – Joe Gebbia (AIRBNB)